 - Photographs of buildings or places that relate to landmarks or scenes in paintings

 - Extracts from books in Salford Local History Library, which provided a range of information and historical evidence to be used in school alongside the photographs

 - One school has produced local history boxes, including photographs, maps, clothing and objects to share between classes

 - Cross-circular working including field trips, role play and creative writing and literacy activities

 Resources and Support Available

-A new Digital Salford website will be launched in autumn 2015, which will allow users to search thousands of photographs of Salford from the past 100 years.
+A Digital Salford website was launched in autumn 2015, which allows users to search thousands of photographs of Salford from the past 100 years.
 We encourage teachers to use this resource to gather local history material to support classroom teaching and the creation of new activities, lesson plans and worksheets.
 We also encourage teachers to share any new resources that use our local history photographs with us, so that other teachers can be inspired by this work.